Dr. Margaret Shively

 Like Dr. Shively and Dr. O, Dr. Porell is a general practitioner who covers all aspects of small animal medicine.
 Her rigorous training and gift for attention to detail make her the most thorough provider you'll find.
 A strong believer in Evidence Based Medicine, you will often find her digging into journals and researching the latest updates in veterinary practice globally.
 Her special interests include Emergency Medicine, Internal Medicine and Ophthalmology.
 She is a member of the American Veterinary Medical Association and regularly takes opportunities to expand her training and expertise.

 She still misses NYC, and the sunny winters of St. Kitts.
 Who wouldn't.
-But she now loves living in Kennebunk with her husband and their two children.
-They have two King Charles Cavalier Spaniels, Oscar and Prada.
+But she now loves living in Kennebunk with her husband and their two children and their King Charles Cavalier Spaniel named Oscar.